 Certain causes of infertility, irregular menstrual cycles, polycystic ovarian syndrome (PCOS), hirsutism, and other problems may be a direct result of abnormalities with one or more of the reproductive hormones.
-At the The Center for Advanced Reproductive Medicine & Fertility, we have the capability to perform a comprehensive evaluation of your reproductive hormones in the comfort of our office and we have availability of staff and technicians seven days per week.
-The doctors at the The Center for Advanced Reproductive Medicine & Fertility have years of experience in interpreting these test results and then can offer potential treatment options.
+At The Center for Advanced Reproductive Medicine & Fertility, we have the capability to perform a comprehensive evaluation of your reproductive hormones in the comfort of our office and we have availability of staff and technicians seven days per week.
+The doctors at The Center for Advanced Reproductive Medicine & Fertility have years of experience in interpreting these test results and can offer potential treatment options.

 Reproductive Hormone Tests Performed Here

 A cornerstone of the female fertility evaluation is the measurement of day three hormone levels including Follicle Stimulating Hormone (FSH), LH, estrogen, androgens, thyroid hormone, etc. FSH is perhaps the most important hormonal test that a woman should undergo.
 Usually performed on day 3 of the menstrual cycle, this test can provide some information about ovarian reserve (how many eggs you have available) and whether hormonal stimulation is likely to improve egg yield for fertility procedures.
 An abnormal, or high, FSH level can mean that it will be more difficult for the woman to conceive.
 The FSH level will be elevated in women who have reduced ovarian reserve and the degree of elevation correlates with “egg quality” and the chances of conception.